giampaolo/giampaolo.github.io/content/blog/2023/recognize-connection-errors.rst

 Lately I've been dealing with an asynchronous TCP client app which sends messages to a remote server.
 Some of these messages are important, and cannot get lost.
-Because the connection may drop at any time, I was asked to implement a mechanism to resend the message once the client reconnects.
+Because the connection may drop at any time, I had to implement a mechanism to resend the message once the client reconnects.
 As such, I needed a way to identify what constitutes a **connection error**.

 Python provides a builtin ConnectionError_ exception precisely for this purpose, but it turns out it's not enough.
 After observing logs in production,